VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 # Expression to evaluate
 expr: <string>

-# The time elapsed from time=0s when the expression has to be evaluated.
+# The time elapsed from time=0s when this expression be evaluated.
 eval_time: <duration>

 # Expected samples at the given evaluation time.